antique marks - everything you need to know about antique marks

 A gather of molten glass was dipped into cold water, which created a fine network of cracks on the outer surface.
 The glass was then reheated to fuse the cracks and rolled over powdered glass.
 The whole was then covered in clear coloured glass.
 Sometimes the outer surface was treated with acid to give a satin finish.

-An early 18thC British design style that developed principally during the reign of Queen Anne (1702-14).
 In the late 19thC, a version known as Queen Anne Revival emerged in architecture and reproduction furniture

-The Queen Anne Style of British architecture in the 1870s (the industrial age) was popularised by George Devey and the better-known Richard Norman Shaw (1831–1912).
 Norman Shaw published a book of architectural sketches as early as 1858, and his evocative pen-and-ink drawings began to appear in trade journals and artistic magazines in the 1870s.
 American commercial builders were quick to pick up the style.

-The British Victorian version of the style is closer in empathy to the arts and crafts movement than its American counterpart.
 Its historic precedents were broad: it combined fine brickwork, often in a warmer, softer finish than the Victorians were characteristically using, varied with terra-cotta panels, or tile-hung upper stories, with crisply painted white woodwork, or blond limestone detailing: oriel windows, often stacked one above another, corner towers, asymmetrical fronts and picturesque massing, Flemish mannerist sunken panels of strapwork, deeply shadowed entrances, broad porches, in a domesticated free Renaissance style.

-Queen Anne Style buildings in America came into vogue in the 1880s, replacing the French-derived Second Empire as the "style of the moment."
 The popularity of high Queen Anne Style waned in the early 1900s, but some elements, such as the wraparound front porch, continued to be found on buildings into the 1920s.
+See: Identifying Antique Furniture and Furnishings.

-queens ware (ceramic - creamware)
+queens ware (ceramic - creamware - wedgwood)

-Wedgwood immediately named his range of cream coloured tableware Queen's Ware.
 Wedgwood knew the demand for the product that graced the Queen's table would fully establish his successful factory as the top of the market

-By 1775 Wedgwood's Queen's ware was being imitated all over Europe as the Continental potteries reacted to his virtual monopoly in high quality earthenware.
 In France the imitation wares were known as faience anglaise and this superior product replaced the traditional tin-glazed eathernware in the European potteries.
 By the end of the century the traditional wares were only produced at Delft and in small provincial French potteries.

 The Queen's ware body was used primarily for tableware but was occasionally employed in the production of decorative works as well.
 In about 1850 Wedgwood introduced a range of embossed Queen's ware.
 Similar in design and decoration to the Jasper ware range with raised designs in contrasting colours, it became quite popular for ornamental vases, candlesticks and dresser pieces as well as tableware.
+See: Wedgwood Antiques Shop

 quilling (decorative technique - paper filigree)